dcsync/pycobalt/README.md

 Cobalt Strike Side
 ------------------

-The aggressor library is in the [aggressor](https://github.com/dcsync/pycobalt/tree/master/aggressor) directory. it's also installed by `setup.py` at `/usr/lib/python-*/site-packages/pycobalt-*/aggressor`.
+The Aggressor library is in the [aggressor](https://github.com/dcsync/pycobalt/tree/master/aggressor) directory. it's also installed by `setup.py` at `/usr/lib/python-*/site-packages/pycobalt-*/aggressor`.